-First and foremost, do not ignore notices from the IRS.
-Even if you can’t pay the taxes you owe, responding to a notice before the due date will prevent a lot of trouble.
+First and foremost, don't ignore notices from the IRS.
+Even if you can’t pay the taxes you owe, responding to a notice before the due date could prevent a lot of trouble.
 Be sure to keep your address up to date with the IRS so you receive all notices and letters.

 - If you can’t pay the full amount you owe, you have payment options to help you settle your debt over time.